 Both sexes fully winged.
 Body and legs dark brown, tarsi and apex of fore tibiae paler; antennal segment III yellow in basal half but with apex shaded, IV variably light brown, V dark; major setae dark brown, tergite IX setae paler; fore wing deeply shaded at base, then pale, but weakly and uniformly shaded for distal two-thirds.
+Antennae 8-segmented; segment III with one sense cone, IV with 3 sense cones; VIII short and broad at base.
 Head longer than wide; maxillary stylets retracted to eyes and close together medially; post ocular setae bluntly pointed, shorter than dorsal eye length; mouth cone extending to fore coxae.
-Antennae 8-segmented; segment III with one sensorium, IV with three sensoria; VIII short and broad at base.
 Pronotum with five pairs of bluntly pointed major setae, anteromarginals and anteroangulars shorter than postocular setae; epimeral sutures complete; prosternal basantra not developed, ferna present, mesopresternum lateral triangles weakly joined medially.
 Fore tarsus without a tooth.
 Metanotum weakly reticulate medially, median setae acute.
 Fore wing parallel sided, with about 10 duplicated cilia; three softly pointed sub-basal setae sub-equal in length.
 Tergite IX setae S1 and S2 pointed, slightly shorter than tube.

 Male similar to female; tergite IX setae S2 shorter; sternite VIII without a pore plate.